emcog/m4c/_coursechapters/week-3.md

 ---
 layout: in-depth
 permalink: mindfulness-course/part-3

+intro: This is some intro text which to intrigue and encourage reading

 folio: Part 3
-title: What is this all about anyway?
+title: What is this all about any way?
 banner-image: /assets/images/mr-brainwash_dalai-lama.jpg

 callout-row-title: What's next?